lindig/ocaml-style/README.md

 Purely functional code is easiest to test.
 Therefore code should be as functional as possible and imperative code minimised.

+In order of preference the interface of a module should expose:
+ * immutable data structures and operations on them

+   Note that the implementation can use mutation if this makes the implementation of the algorithm more natural, as long as it doesn't "leak" the mutated variable by returning it or storing it outside local variables

+ * idempotent API calls

+ If the nature of the API requires mutation (e.g. a database) make it idempotent.
+ The reason is that network/RPC calls may get interrupted before getting an answer, and the caller may not know whether the call succeeded or not, so it can just retry.
+ If you make the retry a no-op it simplifies the logic on both sides.

 ## Functions - Argument Order